josmar-crwdstffng/angular/aio/content/guide/updating.md

 For simple updates, the CLI command [`ng update`](cli/update) is all you need.
 Without additional arguments, [`ng update`](cli/update) lists the updates that are available to you and provides recommended steps to update your application to the most current version.

-[Angular Versioning and Releases](guide/releases#versioning "Angular Release Practices, Versioning") describes the level of change that you can expect based a release's version number.
+[Angular Versioning and Releases](guide/releases#versioning "Angular Release Practices, Versioning") describes the level of change that you can expect based the version number of a release.
 It also describes supported update paths.

 <a id="resources"></a>